Howard Initiative on Public Opinion

 Gregory Carr, PhD, Associate Professor of Africana Studies

-Dr. Terry Adams
+Dr. Terri Adams

 Terri Adams, PhD, Professor of Sociology and Associate Dean, Graduate School